 The Difference Between Secured and Unsecured Loans

-As discussed before, a personal loans is classified as an unsecured loan which implies that there’s no collateral necessary to apply for the loan and the approval of your loan solely depends on the bank analysis about your repaying capability.
+As discussed before, a personal loan is classified as an unsecured loan which implies that there’s no collateral necessary to apply for the loan and the approval of your loan solely depends on the bank analysis about your repaying capability.
 Whereas, in case of secured loans such as car loan or home loan, the bank has the security in terms of the vehicle or house for which you have applied the loan for.
 To assure repayment and manage the high risk of personal loans, the banks and other financial institutions rely only on individuals with high credit score.

 Reasons for Personal Loan Denials:

-There are several reasons that can lead to disapprove your personal loan applications from banks or other financial institutions.
+There are several reasons that can lead to disapproving your personal loan applications from banks or other financial institutions.
 Most of the reasons are based on a checklist that covers the basic necessities required to be eligible for a personal loan such as having a stable job, steady income and financial stability.

 However, there are 3 basic reasons why most of the personal loans application get rejected: